 Cut content reveals that Irithyll was originally to be set in a desert, where the player would eventually trigger the “true” city to reveal itself, implying that the initial Irithyll experience was some sort of actual illusion.
 However, any connection between this scrapped story concept and the descriptions seen in the final game are thematic at most.
 There is no evidence to suggest that the city we explore is somehow fake beyond the potentially artificial origin of the valley’s cold, and the general concept seems to have been repurposed for The Ringed City DLC.
 It is more likely that this illusory theme is a remnant of the scrapped concept after it evolved into the city being fantastical rather than fake.
 This notion of a “true city” may have also influenced the reveal of Irithyll’s connection to Anor Londo, hence why the ruins are constantly obscured by a convenient fog until we finally reach them.
 Either way, it reaffirms the notion that the city is supposed to give off a less than mundane aura compared to the rest of the areas that we can explore in-game while being entirely authentic.

 This mystique carried over into the city’s culture.
-The Dancer wears the aforementioned aurora veil along with other long, flowing clothing with the same translucent material.
-This cloth has also been added to the ruined cathedral where we battle Aldrich.
+The Dancer wears the aforementioned aurora veil along with other long, flowing clothing with the same translucent material — banners cut from such cloth were likewise added to the ruined cathedral.
 Even the color scheme of the city and its dress are steeped in blues, silvers, and whites in contrast to the warmer greens, browns, and yellows seen in other areas.
 Thus, everything about Irithyll seems designed to complement its snowy land, cold water, and ethereal sky.
 However, that wasn’t the only element that influenced its development.
 While Gwyndolin was now the head of the Way of White, he remained the leader of the Darkmoon faith.
 Recall that the Blades of the Darkmoon were active in Irithyll during the old royalty’s reign.
 The god didn’t abandon his original worshipers.
 If anything, their influence grew with his supremacy over the pantheon.

 While the Way of White as a whole hasn’t fundamentally changed as a result of Gwyndolin replacing Lloyd, its church in Irithyll certainly has.
 If the chief god heavily influenced the local practices and beliefs, the same should hold true with his cult of followers.
 The Darkmoon faith was originally comprised of very few worshipers based in the abandoned city of Anor Londo, resulting in them developing a more heterodox culture unlike the more orthodox religions in their total isolation.
 This culture revolved around two unique aspects of their god: his overall feminine aura, and his affinity for the moon.
 The latter can be seen in Irithyll’s aforementioned color pallet of blues, whites, and silvers — all colors commonly associated with the heavenly body.
 In fact, this color association is only emphasized by Irithyll being the sole area in the game set at night, with the moon featured prominently in the sky — further complementing the notion that it is uniquely different.